Stichoza/nbg-currency/README.md

 ### General Recommendations

 Each method call maps to a SOAP web service method.
-So it's better to remember a rate in a variable or even store a result in a cache if poddible.
+So it's better to remember a rate in a variable or even store a result in a cache if possible.

 ##### DO:
 ```php